npcole/npyscreen/docs/source/form-objects.rst

    The SplitForm has a horizontal line across the middle.
 The method *get_half_way()* will tell you where it has been drawn.

+    .. py:attribute:: draw_line_at

+       This attribute defines the position at which the line should be drawn across the screen.
+It can be set by passing `draw_line_at=` to the constructor, or will be set automatically at the value returned by the method `get_half_way`.

     .. py:method:: get_half_way

         return the y co-ordinate of the bar across the middle of the form.
+In fact in subclasses of this form, there is no particular reason why the y co-ordinate should in fact be half way down the form, and subclasses may return whatever value is convenient.

+    .. py:attribute:: MOVE_LINE_ON_RESIZE

+        This class attribute specifies whether the position of the line should be moved when the form is resized.
+Since any widgets below the line would also need to be moved (presumably in an overriden `resize` method on subclasses of this form, this value is set to False by default).

 .. py:class:: FormWithMenus